gardener/gardener/docs/proposals/20-ha-control-planes.md

 <details>
 <summary>Traffic generated during GET requests to etcd leader</summary>

-In this case, trying to get the keys which matches between 1 and 17999 by targeting leader `etcd-main-1`.
+In this case, trying to get the keys which match between 1 and 17999 by targeting leader `etcd-main-1`.
 This will dump both keys and values.

-Executing the following command from `etcd-client` pod(running in same namespace).
+Executing the following command from `etcd-client` pod (running in same namespace):

 ```bash
 root@etcd-client:/#  etcdctl --endpoints=https://etcd-main-1.etcd-main-peer.shoot--ash-garden--mz-neem.svc:2379 get 1 17999 > /tmp/range2.txt